 The TCA and NCA address these issues through the various high-level principles they enshrine.
 However, they essentially provide a framework for the development of detailed arrangements for the future relationship in the energy sector.
 A range of committees will oversee the development of detailed measures and these include specialised committees addressing the maintenance of a level playing field for open and fair competition and another, addressing technical barriers to trade which will address cooperation on energy standards.
 A Specialised Committee on Energy will address other issues including the efficient use of interconnectors.

 Much attention during the Brexit negotiations was focussed on the future arrangements for Northern Ireland.
 These were largely settled in the Ireland/Northern Ireland Protocol agreed as part of the Withdrawal Agreement.
 In the case of the energy sector, it was agreed that the all-island electricity market, the i-SEM, would continue post-transition period and, to facilitate this, the UK government agreed under the Protocol to apply EU law in Northern Ireland in respect of the i-SEM.

-Access to the International Energy Market (IEM)
+Access to the Internal Energy Market (IEM)